 Are you looking to introduce yoga to your kids, but unsure how?
 At first glance, it might seem like kids and yoga aren’t the best combination.

-However, getting your kids started with yoga at an early age is a great way to promote mindfulness and a healthy lifestyle.
-The only problem is they might not think it’s very fun.
-Luckily, we’ve got you covered!
+However, introducing your kids to yoga at an early age is a great way to promote mindfulness and a healthy lifestyle.
+Of course, getting them on board with these exercises and activities may prove somewhat challenging.
+Luckily, we’ve got you covered.
 Today’s adventure revolves around our fun and creative yoga class!

 1. Set Up Your Space and Find Your Chi